bbatsov/metaredux/_posts/2024-02-19-flycheck-updates.md

 And that's a wrap!
 It has been a busy few weeks working on Flycheck, but now I've done pretty much everything that I wanted to tackle originally.
 Moving forward I'll be working slowly on the backlog of issues and pull requests and pondering whether more ambitious changes will be needed down the road.

 Thanks to everyone for their support for the project!
 Keep hacking!

+[^1]: See <https://www.flycheck.org/en/latest/languages.html> for the list of built-in checkers.